commonality/generator-community/README.md

 ?
 Package keywords (comma to split) recommended community standards,readme,license,toc,table of contents,markdown ?
 Which programming language does this product use the most?
 Node.js (JavaScript) ?
 What do you use to manage dependencies (e.g., Gradle, npm, NuGet)?
-Leave blank if you don't know. npm ?
-Which license do you want to use?
-MIT
-? ⦾ 📄  LICENSE: Select a license MIT
+Leave blank if you don't know. npm ? ⦾ 📄  LICENSE: Select a license MIT
 ? ⦾ 📄  README: Select the sections to include in your README Overview, Configuration, Security, API, Background, License create package.json